radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 - Extensible

 We've built several "utilities" using the radicle system.
-One example, `rad-issues`, is a P2P issue tracker.
+One example, `rad-issues`, is a P2P issue tracker:

 ```
 $ rad issue list